 Find your buying budget

-I would highly recommend getting a copy of your credit file.
-You can get this for free from Experian, either by ordering a paper copy or signing up for the free trail of the online credit report service (don’t forget to cancel if you don’t wat to pay £14.99 a month for it!)
+I would highly recommend getting a copy of your credit file to see your credit score before you start applying.
+You can get this for free from Experian, either by ordering a paper copy or signing up for the free trail of the online credit report service (don’t forget to cancel if you don’t want to pay £14.99 a month for it!)

 We wrote down all out income and outgoings, we used payslips, bank statements and credit card statements to make sure we had exact amounts.